thoughtsunificator/instagram-dm-unsender/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce the bug**

 <!--
-Explain how to bug can be reproduced.
+Explain how the bug can be reproduced.
+Better yet, create a fake thread and try to reproduce the bug yourself, and put a screenshot here.
 -->

 (Write your answer here.)